iljones00/iljones00.github.io/content/post/docker-tips/index.md

   - Demo
 ---

-# List of Useful Commands
+# What is docker?

-This page will serve as a living listicule of useful linux commands that I come across and want to remember over time.
+This page will serve as a living document on all of the things I learn about docker across my career as an engineer and as a data scientist.

-`cat`: displays the contents of a file

-`less`: displays the contents of a file in a searchable using `/`

-`scp ijones00@server:/home/usr/filepath/file .`: copies a remote file to the present working directory.

-`command_1 | command_2 | ...`: the pipe command allows the stdout of a command to be connected to the stdin of another command

-`ls -l`: lists the files located in the present working directory and gives permission and file size information

-`ssh ijones00@server.com -X`: starts a ssh connection in headless mode

-# VI quick tips
-`vi file.txt`: start a vim instance with given file name

-`i`: enables editing mode

-`esc + wq`: saves and quits
+So lets get into it!

+Docker is a